moj-analytical-services/user-guidance/source/documentation/rshiny-app.md

     Waiting for deployment "crc-workforce-qa-tool-webapp" rollout to finish: 1 out of 3 new replicas have been updated...
     error: deployment "crc-workforce-qa-tool-webapp" exceeded its progress deadline

 This means that there was an error during the startup of the app.
-To see the log, go to Control Panel, find the app and then view the logs.
-Alternatively view the logs in [Kibana](#kibana).
+See: [Troubleshooting app start-up](#troubleshooting-app-start-up)

 ##### The application failed to start